 You’ll like our recipe for a honey balsamic vinaigrette, which you can make in just five minutes!

 Pickled Dilly Green Beans – Get the Recipe Now

 Other than salads and dressings, consider making or buying a range of other toppings to stock your fridge and pantry, to keep things interesting.

 Eating healthy meals at home is possible, even if you don’t have a lot of time to make them.

 Just prepare any of these recommended ingredients and recipes at the beginning of the week, and think of your fridge, freezer, and pantry as staging areas that hold the mise en place required to assemble a great lunch in a snap.

 When the ingredients are already prepped and ready to go, you can combine them into whatever tasty combination strikes your fancy on a given day.

-I hope these tips give you the inspiration to quickly and healthily fuel your freelance hustle.
-Don’t forget to share your favorite ways to feed yourself from your home office in the comments!
+I hope these tips give you the inspiration to quickly and healthily fuel your freelance or work-from-home hustle.

 About Alex Jones